Observation of Braid-Protected Unpaired Exceptional Points

-In this work, we report on the experimental creation and manipulation of a non-Abelian monopole and EP2s in a single-photon interferometric network (Fig.~\ref{fig:1-setup}), and tune their movement along non-trivial paths.
-Distinct from previous studies \cite{PhysRevLett.130.017201,PhysRevResearch.5.L022050,PhysRevB.109.L041102,guria2024resolving}, for the first time we control and observe the fusion of EP2s, which either results in gap-opening or a non-Abelian monopole depending on the topology of their preceding paths.
+In this work, we report the experimental creation and manipulation of a non-Abelian unpaired third-order EP (EP3) and second-order EPs (EP2s) in a single-photon interferometric network (Fig.~\ref{fig:1-setup}).
+Distinct from previous studies~\cite{PhysRevLett.130.017201,PhysRevResearch.5.L022050,PhysRevB.109.L041102,guria2024resolving}, for the first time, we control and observe the topological, path-dependent fusions of EP2s, which either produce a non-Abelian unpaired EP3 or open a gap, depending on the topology of their pre-fusion paths while independent of any other EPs.
 We further demonstrate that non-Hermitian phase transitions are triggered by moving EP2s along such non-trivial paths.
-This clearly shows the non-Abelian nature of our setup.
-Compared to non-Abelian phenomena in many-body systems \cite{sternNonAbelianStatesMatter2010} and Hermitian non-interacting systems \cite{wu2019non,bouhon2020non,PhysRevX.13.021024}, our setup does not require fine-tuned interactions or additional symmetries -- instead it relies on the topological robustness of braids.
+While the well-established winding numbers fail to detect this transition, we successfully reveal the transition by measuring the non-Abelian braids instead, which clearly highlight the non-Abelian nature of our setup.
+In contrast to many-body systems~\cite{sternNonAbelianStatesMatter2010} and Hermitian non-interacting systems~\cite{RNC14,wu2019non,bouhon2020non,PhysRevX.13.021024}, our setup observes non-Abelian braids and fusion without the requirement for fine-tuned interactions or additional symmetries.
+Instead, the observation of non-Abelian phenomena in our setup only relies on the inherent topological robustness of braids.